josepot/react-redux-internal-state/README.md

 2) Because it will make debugging a lot easier: You will be able to time travel through the different events that affected the state of your component.

+3) Because you will be able to make small unit tests on all the different parts of your components.

-3) Because if all the state of your application lives in the redux-store you will be able to reproduce any given state of your application by reproducing the actions.
+4) Because if all the state of your application lives in the redux-store you will be able to reproduce any given state of your application by reproducing the actions.
 As soon as you have a component that behaves independently from the state of the redux-store, the state of your app will stop being